jokob-sk/NetAlertX/README.md

   - Report the changes detected by e-mail

 - **Front**, a web frontal that allows:
+  - Manage the devices inventory and the characteristics
   - Display in a visual way all the information collected by the back
     - Sessions
     - Conected devices